Yambah Station: Description

 The property occupies an area of 2310 km2, has double frontage to the Stuart Highway, and shares a boundary with Strangeways Range and Kambah Stations.

 It is composed of typical rangeland grazing country that is either open or lightly timbered and has a variety of native grasses, herbage and introduced buffel giving good overall coverage.
 The average rainfall on the property is approximately 300 mm per annum, and it is equipped with 21 dams or waterholes and 23 bores.
 It was stocked with a herd of approximately 4,800 head of cattle in 2018.

 History

 In 2018 the property was up for sale; the owners were Aaron and Karina Gorey, whose family have owned the property over three generations since the 1940s.

+In June 2023, Dan and Sally Muenster purchased Yambah Station for $28 million.